elreco/coderocket/app/(default)/html-gen-new.md

 - Analyze the index.html and script.js files to identify all external library dependencies.
 - List only the required CDN URLs, without any HTML tags, in this file.
 Specifically exclude Tailwind CSS.
 - If no libraries are required, leave this file empty.
 Otherwise, automatically include all libraries used.
+- Always include the latest version of the libraries.
+- Always create this file, even if it's empty.

 ### Design Guidelines
 - Follow modern UI design principles and current web trends.